aasparks/cryptopals-py-rkt/docs/readme.md

 This was fun to implement.
 I was shocked to see the execution time on this because the test generates 700 numbers, and finished in 9ms on my crappy laptop.

-This is the first time I've used a class in Racket.
-I wanted to avoid using the class but I didn't really see a way around it.
+<span style="color:red">This is the first time I've used a class in Racket.
+I wanted to avoid using the class
+but I didn't really see a way around it.</span>

 #### 22. Crack an MT19937 Seed - :ballot_box_with_check: